Contract Disputes

 Indianapolis Contract Dispute Attorneys

-Contract Disputes, Breach of Contracts and Employment Contracts Lawyers Serving Marion County and Throughout Indiana
+Contract Disputes, Breach of Contract, and Employment Contract Lawyers Serving Marion County and Throughout Indiana

 Contracts are a vital tool for conducting business.
-In the case of employment, contracts state both parties' goals and expectations regarding a job while and after the employee is with the company as well as the promises the employer makes to the employee.
-In the case of contracts between businesses, the contract will mention both parties' duties and may include ways to remedy failures to uphold these responsibilities.
+In the case of employment, contracts state both parties' goals and expectations regarding a job both during and after the employee's time working for the company.
+They also address the promises the employer makes to the employee.
+In contracts between businesses, these legal agreements will specify both parties' duties, and they may include ways to remedy failures to uphold these responsibilities.

 Both parties are held to a set standard of behavior in exchange for the protections offered by the contract.
 When either party violates the standards set forth in a contract, it is known as a breach of contract.
 When either party breaches its contract, the non-breaching party may choose to dispute the breach through a process known as business litigation.

-The team of contract dispute attorneys at Due Doyle Fanning & Alderfer, LLP are well-versed in helping both employers, as well as contracted businesses, through this process to reach agreements that satisfy all parties involved with the dispute.
+The team of contract dispute attorneys at Due Doyle Fanning & Alderfer, LLP are well-versed in helping employers, contracted businesses, or other parties through this process to reach agreements that satisfy all parties involved with the dispute.

-A contract dispute can impact many areas of business, and it is important to have an attorney on your side who has navigated this complex area of law.
-Our attorneys provide skilled representation when it most matters to you as an insurance company or as a business owner facing a contract issue with a vendor, employee, or other business associate.
-We are uncompromising in the courtroom, ensuring our clients with skilled representation when it matters most.
+A contract dispute can impact many areas of business, and it is important to have an attorney on your side who has a strong understanding of this complex area of law.
+Our attorneys provide skilled representation when it matters most to you, whether you are an insurance company or as a business owner facing a contract issue with a vendor, employee, or other business associate.
+We are uncompromising in the courtroom, providing our clients with skilled representation when it matters most.

 Material vs. Non-Material Breaches